albertony/jafs/README.md

 devies depends on your account type.
 Unlimited accounts can have an unlimited number of devices.

 JaFS support creation of new devices and deleting devices.
 Note that deleting a device is always permanent, it will not be moved to trash with the possibility for restoring it later.
+Renaming of devices are not supported yet.

 #### Mount points